Donaim/lnk-py/README.md

 - lnk.py files store alternative paths to target
 - if target file is not on disk, lnk.py downloads it from web paths
 - lnk.py supports intermediate installators. so f.e if file does not exist on disk, lnk.py downloads its installator, and runs it

+# Build
+Because lnk.py file has to be a **single** file, building such file needs to be splitted, otherwise code will be really messy.
+For that purpos there is pyincluder.py